 In fact when I go to a restaurant offering a curry, I always ask if there is an Indian chef which makes me unpopular periodically.

-Pour your steaming Indian saag into deep bowls, swirl a little fresh cream around the surface and enjoy it with a wholegrain bread.
+Pour your steaming Indian saag into deep bowls, swirl a little fresh cream around the surface and enjoy it with a wholegrain bread and butter.